 Main Features of Heart Rate Monitors & Fitness Trackers to Consider

 Heart rate monitors have different features, so think about what you want to be reported back to you.
-The basic monitors will give you your low, high, average, and continuous heart rate while throughout your day or while you are working out.
+The basic monitors will give your low, high, average, and continuous heart rate while throughout your day or while you are working out.
 Some monitors have GPS that will keep track of your distance, speed, and elevation.
 Once you get into the more advanced trackers, you will get more information.

 GPS: If your monitor has GPS, you may have a speed and distance monitor.
 This calculates how far you have gone during a certain workout.
 It generally uses satellite reception to get accurate information on the data.